Arkady23/http.net-https.net/README.md

              are supported, for example - index.html.gz or library.js.gz etc.
      -p      Port that the server is listening on.
 8080 -b      Size of read/write buffers.
 131072
-     -s      Number of requests being processed at the same time.
+     -q      Allowable number of requests in the queue.
+100 -q1     Allowed number of requests in the queue per IP.
+4 -s      Number of requests being processed at the same time.
 Maximum        100 value is 1000.
-     -s1     The number of allowed wait threads per IP address.
-3 -q      Number requests stored in the queue.
-100 -w      Allowed time to reserve an open channel for request that did not    10 started.
+     -s1     Allowed number of simultaneously processed requests per IP.
+8 -w      Allowed time to reserve an open channel for request that did not    10 started.
 From 1 to 20 seconds.
      -n      Maximum number of dynamically running interpreters or MS VFP        30